khadkarajesh/it-jobs/README.md

 ## Contribution
 This application is built to experiment the bloc pattern.
 I would love to collaborate with open source enthusiast for great flutter community.

-If you really keen on flutter development and contribution over this project please drop me email over rajesh.k.khadka@gmail.com, i will catch you there.
+If you really keen on flutter development and contribution over this project please create issue or drop me email over rajesh.k.khadka@gmail.com, so that we can discuss further.

 # Feature